What Is Needed for Slip and Slide Kickball? (A Step-by-Step Guide)

 So be sure to check the stakes regularly.

 Too much water, though, and you end up playing in a totally muddy field where sliding becomes impossible or just impossibly dirty.
-So finding the right balance may take some work, time, and practice.
+So finding the right balance may take work, time, and practice.

 Now that you’ve set up your slip-and-slide kickball game and learned all the rules, you can enjoy playing!
 The finished product should consist of four drop cloths connecting four pools, and everything should be super wet, soapy to your preferred level, and slippery.